Monday, 07 Oct 2024

 There are various options to finish: choose The Pie Run (shortcut) or Matrix and Lombard Street for the classic, more natural feeling Red Route return via Magic Mushroom and Falla Brae.
 Or choose Twitcher and Smells Like Tweed Spirit for an incredible bike park style flow trail finale.

-On Magic Mushroom, the first boardwalk is closed for a rebuild with a short diversion to bypass.
+On Magic Mushroom, the first boardwalk is closed with a short diversion to bypass.

 Grade – Black: Severe